pizlonator/fil-c-website/source/how.md

 Because Fil-C is not ABI compatible with Yolo-C, installing Fil-C means installing a new ABI slice.
 Multiple approaches to this exist.
 The original approach I developed to get my own development bootstrapped is the [pizfix](pizfix.html) (Pizlo’s prefix), which puts all Fil-C libraries into a local directory and the compiler knows to default to that directory for headers and libraries.
 A much more comprehensive approach is to just [recompile all of the Linux userland](pizlix.html).
 My favorite way to install Fil-C is the [/opt/fil distribution](optfil.html).
 I’m currently working on making this include more programs and libraries.
 You should install this if you want to run a memory safe SSH server.
 Folks have started to contribute their own Fil-C distributions.
 Mikael Brockman created a Nix package of the Fil-C compiler, called [Filnix](https://github.com/mbrock/filnix).
 Daniel J Bernstein has [a lot of notes about using Fil-C including scripts to set up Filian - Debian with a Fil-C variant](https://cr.yp.to/2025/fil-c.html).

 Finally, Fil-C exposes a lot of power that you won’t get in Yolo-C, like for introspecting pointer capabilities and using advanced GC features.
-That api is easy to include and [well documented](stdfil.html).
+That API is easy to include and [well documented](stdfil.html).

 More reading: